awsdocs/amazon-lumberyard-user-guide/doc_source/ai-bubbles-system.md

 # AI Bubbles System<a name="ai-bubbles-system"></a>

+****
+This topic references tools and features that are [legacy](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#legacy)\.
+If you want to use legacy tools in Lumberyard Editor, disable the [CryEntity Removal gem](https://docs.aws.amazon.com/lumberyard/latest/userguide/gems-system-cryentity-removal-gem.html) using the [Project Configurator](https://docs.aws.amazon.com/lumberyard/latest/userguide/configurator-intro.html) or the [command line](https://docs.aws.amazon.com/lumberyard/latest/userguide/lmbr-exe.html)\.
+To learn more about legacy features, see the [Lumberyard Legacy Reference](https://d3bqhfbip4ze4a.cloudfront.net/lumberyard-legacy.pdf)\.

 The AI Bubbles system collects AI error messages for level designers to address\.
 This system streamlines the debugging process by helping to track down which system\(s\) are connected to a problem\.
 To use the AI Bubbles system, programmers need to push important messages into the system, which will then provide notification to the level designers when a problem is occurring\.

 ## Message Display Types<a name="ai-bubbles-system-message-types"></a>